ed8808/CarND-Behavioral-Cloning/writeup_template.md

 ![alt text][image3]
 ![alt text][image4]
-![alt text][image5]

 Then I repeated this process on track two in order to get more data points.

 To augment the data sat, I also flipped images and angles thinking that this would ...
 For example, here is an image that has then been flipped:

+![alt text][image5]
 ![alt text][image6]

+Etc ....

+After the collection process, I had 18321 number of data points.
+I then preprocessed this data by normalization (value / 255 ) - 0.5 so that it is in range between -0.5 and 0.5.
+Then the images are cropped to remove upper and lower parts of images to reduce influence to deep learning model

 ![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 5 as evidenced by ...
 I used an adam optimizer so that manually training the learning rate wasn't necessary.